Central, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you find the correct kind.
-Many adapters on sale are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. Be careful to choose the correct kind.
+The vast majority of adapters available online are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 April